rehman-qureshi/bridging-models-and-queries/README.md

 # Bridging Imperative Process Models and Process Data Queries—Translation and Relaxation

 This repository provides a Python command-line tool for interactively manipulating a matrix representation of activities and their relationships.
-The tool supports a variety of relaxation and transformation operations on the activity matrix, can generate declarative constraints.
+The tool supports a variety of relaxation and transformation operations on the activity matrix, and can generate declarative constraints for process mining and conformance checking.

 ## Getting Started